Health officials urge caution in reopening

 On Wednesday, the same day Gov. Andrew Cuomo announced the North Country region would begin the first phase of reopening its economy starting Friday, signs of normalcy could be seen on one of this area’s busiest strips, Lake Placid’s Main Street.

 Though many stores remained closed and restaurants were limited to take-out, the mild weather brought people outside.
 Around midday, there were cars lining parts of Main Street.
-There were people running around Mirror Lake, people walking along the street, people were sitting by the waterfront.
+There were people running around Mirror Lake, people walking along the street, people sitting by the waterfront.
 A similar scene was seen in Saranac Lake: There were people lounging by Lake Flower as a group of Canada geese and their new goslings swam by.
 There were people riding bikes throughout the village or walking their dogs.
 There were plenty of people shopping in local grocery stores.